John Bryant (Texas politician): Political career

 In 2021, John Bryant filed to run for state representative in Texas's 114th district, after being out of politics for 24 years.
-Bryant declared, “I am so alarmed at the continued extremes to which the Trump forces has gone in trying to take our country over and now this has arrived in Texas.
+Bryant declared, “I am so alarmed at the continued extremes to which the Trump forces have gone in trying to take our country over and now this has arrived in Texas.
 I want to get off the sidelines and get back into the fight.”
 He won the primary in May 2022.
 He won the general election in November 2022.